Welcome to Wagestream’s Privacy Notice

 - Request correction of the Personal Data that we hold about you.
 This enables you to have any incomplete or inaccurate information we hold about you corrected.

 - Object to processing of your Personal Data.
-This right exists where we are relying on a Legitimate Interest as the legal basis for our processing and there is something about your particular situation, which makes you want to object to processing on this ground.
+This right exists where we are relying on a Legitimate Interest (or those of a third party) as the legal basis for our processing and there is something about your particular situation, which makes you want to object to processing on this ground as you feel it impacts on your fundamental rights and freedoms.
+You also have the right to object where we are processing your Personal Data for direct marketing purposes.
+In some cases, we may demonstrate that we have compelling legitimate grounds to process your information which override your rights and freedoms.

 - Request the restriction of processing of your Personal Data.
 This enables you to ask us to suspend the processing of Personal Data about you, for example if you want us to establish its accuracy or the reason for processing it.